patternchef/week-2/README.md

 ### Submission

-- Create a pull request (PR) from your repository to the master branch of this repository.
+- Create a pull request (PR) from your repository to the main branch of this repository.
 Make your name the title of the PR.
 - Continuous Integration is handled using Github Actions.
 This will automatically run your tests and show the results on your PR.
 If you see a red X and a message saying `All checks have failed` then you will not receive full credit.
 Ensure all tests are passing in order to receive full marks.